DigitalVS/Galaksija-Resources/README.md

 ## G2024 YM2149 Sound Generator

 This is the sound generator project for both Galaksija 2024 and original Galaksija from year 1984, made with Yamaha YM2149 sound chip.
 Schematics is similar to sound expansion schematic for PVV Galaksija Plus.
 Only one difference is that it additionally uses A6 address line, so that it can work simultaneously with [flash drive expansion](https://github.com/DigitalVS/Galaxy-Flash-Expansion).
-This change does not break compatibility with all existing programs which are using base I/O address 0 (zero) for the sound chip.
+This change does not break compatibility with all existing programs which are using base I/O address &00 (sound generator project for old Galaksija) or &BE (for Galaksija Plus) for the sound chip.

 Sound chip externally uses the same clock as the CPU.
 This frequency is too high for the AY-3-8910 and it cannot be used instead of YM2149 (although many AY-3-8910 available at Aliexpress and eBay are relabeled YM2149 and would work though).